Intro

 Premium upgrades: Some airlines offer enhanced vegan options for purchase that exceed standard special meal quality.

-Alternative codes: Some airlines offer VJML (Vegetarian Jain Meal), which excludes root vegetables or other specialised plant-based options.
+Alternative codes: Some airlines offer VJML (Vegetarian Jain Meal), which excludes root vegetables, or other specialised plant-based options.

 Travel Day Preparation

-Choose full-service carriers with established culinary partnerships on routes over three hours for the best vegan airline dining.
-Budget airlines can work for shorter flights if you research their specific offerings beforehand.
+Choose full-service carriers with established culinary partnerships on routes exceeding three hours for the best vegan airline dining options.

 Always request vegan meals during booking rather than hoping for suitable options onboard.

-With proper planning, plant based travellers can enjoy genuinely satisfying meals at altitude across most major airline networks.
+With proper planning, plant-based travellers can enjoy genuinely satisfying meals at altitude across most major airline networks.

 FAQs